industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 ## Used Components

-To run the simulation the folloing components are needed:
+To run the simulation the following components are needed:
 - IE Databus V1.6.6
-- IE FlowCreator V1.3.8
+- IE Flow Creator V1.3.8
-- IE DataService V1.3.3
+- IE Data Service V1.3.3

 ## Configure IE Databus

-First of all make sure that you have created a databus user which has subscription rights with the topic 'ie/#'.
+First of all, make sure that you have created a databus user which has subscription rights with the topic 'ie/#'.

 <p align="center"><kbd><img src="graphics/01iedatabus.PNG" /></kbd></p>